Respected Hartford Labor Lawyers

 Hartford Attorneys Providing Comprehensive Prevention Practice Services

 The landscape of labor laws in the United States has seen significant changes in recent years, requiring employers to adapt their labor relations programs accordingly.
-The attorneys at Siegel O’Connor focus exclusively on labor law and stay one step ahead with regard to every legal development that affects their clients.
+The labor law attorneys at Siegel O’Connor focus exclusively on labor law and stay one step ahead with regard to every legal development that affects their clients.
 Our comprehensive knowledge of labor law issues allows us to provide our clients with effective plans to avoid potentially costly labor disputes.

 At Siegel O’Connor, we take a tailored approach to union avoidance.
 We do this by learning every facet of our clients’ businesses and developing a blueprint to resist union organization.
 Examples of the preventive services we provide include:

 We also stand by our clients during union organizing campaigns – from the initial communication to the petition and through the final vote count.

 Siegel O’Connor Attorneys – Advocates for Employer Interests

 The labor law attorneys at Siegel O’Connor include seasoned litigators who have represented hundreds of employers before the National Labor Relations Board, in federal and state courts, at grievance arbitrations, and at collective bargaining negotiations.
 Our team of labor lawyers has the experience and resources to defend employers in high-stakes labor and employment cases that can threaten their ability to operate.
 We have earned our reputation as skilled advocates in any arena and are determined to obtain the best possible outcome for our clients when disputes arise.